Disagreement Resolution

 - The type of school or educational setting proposed by the local authority;

-- The school or educational setting named in the Statement/IDP;
+- The school or educational setting named in the IDP;

-- Prior to/alongside making an appeal to the SEN Tribunal
+- Prior to/alongside making an appeal to the Education Tribunal for Wales

 - School based issue that cannot be remedied within the school processes